mai-soup/docker-hy.github.io/docs/part-3/section-2.md

 Dockerize now the script you did for the previous exercise.
 You can use images from [this repository](https://hub.docker.com/_/docker) to run Docker inside Docker!

-Your Dockerized could be run like this (the command is divided into many lines for better readability, note that copy-pasting a multiline command does not work):
+Your Dockerized script could be run like this (the command is divided into many lines for better readability, note that copy-pasting a multiline command does not work):

 ```
 docker run -e DOCKER_USER=mluukkai \